gpodder/gpodder.github.io/docs/macos.md

 gPodder is now available as:
  - a macOS Application (Download from [Here](../index.md#get-it)).
- - a MacPorts port (See it [there](https://www.macports.org/ports.php?by=name&substr=gpodder))
+ - Homebrew Cask

-If you're not already using MacPorts, the macOS application download is the recommended way to install gPodder.
+If you're not already using Homebrew, the macOS application download is the recommended way to install gPodder.

 Simply double-click to unzip the application, then copy `gPodder.app` to your `/Applications` folder.

-Otherwise, using MacPorts, run `sudo port install gpodder +quartz`
+Otherwise, using Homebrew, run `brew cask install gpodder; xattr -d com.apple.quarantine /Applications/gPodder.app`

 Debugging gPodder on macOS
 -------------------------